aligolji/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+        ↗   The 'useRouteMatch' allows an application to utilize nested routes which will allow one parameter in the URL to be changed without the full URL requiring change, and without breaking the code.

 1. How would you explain form validation to someone who has never programmed before?

+        ↗   Form validation is a check for quality of the data that is input into a form before submission.
+Once validation is set up, it will make sure input fields are filled according to set requirements and parameters, such as a checkbox requirement to be checked, or a text field requiring a minimum number of characters.
+Usually errors will be rendered if requirements are not met and validation fails.

 1. In 1-2 sentences, define end to end testing.

+        ↗   End-to-end testing will simulate the interaction of a user with the web application to test for bugs, features which are not functioning as expected.
+This is useful for creating a more seamless and enjoyable user experience.

 ## Instructions